 Actually, it's really safe to say.

 There was no right or wrong answer to picking an all-time lineup for Penn State, because so many options were all-time lineup worthy.
-I chose this lineup by focusing on AVCA All-America selections, AVCA national players of the year, national championships, Olympic or professional experience and all-time records at Penn State.
+I chose this lineup by focusing on AVCA All-America selections, AVCA national players of the year, national championships and all-time records at Penn State.
 And also, how these players were in regards to the rest of the country during their time.

 Here is the all-time starting lineup for Penn State:

 Megan Hodge (Easy) | Outside hitter | 2006-2009

 Hodge was a no-brainer for the all-time team, and I anticipate few arguments on this one.
 She was one of the most decorated volleyball players to ever make her way through the program.
 She was the 2009 AVCA National Player of the Year, a four-time first team all-American, two-time Big Ten Player of the Year (once as a freshman), and Big Ten Female Athlete of the Year.
 Oh, and she was Most Outstanding Player.
 Then she became an Olympian, and won a silver medal in the 2012 Summer Olympics with the U.S. team.
 Hodge is second in Penn State history with 2,142 kills, but then she is first in career kills per set with 4.55, and career attacks with 4,714.

 Nicole Fawcett | Outside hitter | 2005-2008